bitextor/bitextor/README.md

 ```
 A sample configuration file (`baseline.conf`) can be found in this repository.
 This sample configuration file assumes that the path to the bilingual lexicons is in `bitextor-dictionaries` relative path folder from your running path.
 Change it if it is necessary.

 Some dictionaries are provided in [bitextor-data](https://github.com/bitextor/bitextor-data) repository, but customised dictionaries can easily be built from parallel corpora as explained in the next section.
-It is also possible to use other lexicons already available, such as those in [OPUS](http://opus.nlpl.eu/), as long as their format is compatible with the one defined here [in this page of wiki](https://github.com/bitextor/bitextor/wiki/Build-bilingual-lexicons-from-parallel-corpora)
+It is also possible to use other lexicons already available, such as those in [OPUS](http://opus.nlpl.eu/), as long as their format is compatible with the one defined here [in this page of the wiki](https://github.com/bitextor/bitextor/wiki/Build-bilingual-lexicons-from-parallel-corpora).

 Test your installation and parameters with this [sample of running bitext](https://github.com/bitextor/bitextor/wiki/Sample-of-a-bitext).